Neva: Topography and hydrography

 The Neva flows out of Lake Ladoga near Shlisselburg, flows through Neva's lowlands and discharges into the Baltic Sea in the Gulf of Finland.
 It has a length of 74 km, and the shortest distance from the source to the mouth is 45 km.
 The river banks are low and steep, on average about 3 to 6 m and 2 to 3 m at the mouth.
 There are three sharp turns: the Ivanovskye rapids, at Nevsky Forest Park of the Ust-Slavyanka region (the so-called "Crooked Knee"), and near the Smolny Institute, below the mouth of the river Okhta.
 The river declines 4.27 m in elevation between source and mouth.
 At one point the river crosses a moraine ridge and forms the Ivanovskye rapids.
 There, at the beginning of the rapids, is the narrowest part of the river: 210 m.
 The average flow rate in the rapids is about 0.8–1.1 m/s.
 The average width along the river is 400 to 600 m.
 The widest places, at 1000 to 1250 m, are in the delta, near the gates of the marine trading port, at the end of the Ivanovskye rapids near the confluence of the river Tosna, and near the island Fabrinchny near the source.
 The average depth is 8 to 11 m; the maximum of 24 m is reached above the Liteyny Bridge, and the minimum of 4.0 to 4.5 m is in Ivanovskye rapids.

-In the Neva basin, rainfall greatly exceeds evaporation; the latter accounts for only 37.7 percent of the water consumption from Neva and the remaining 62.3 percent is water runoff.
+In the Neva basin, rainfall greatly exceeds evaporation; the latter accounts for only 37.7 percent of the water consumption from the Neva and the remaining 62.3 percent is water runoff.
 Since 1859, the largest volume of 116 km3 was observed in 1924 and the lowest in 1900 at 40.2 km3.
 The average annual discharge is 78.9 km3 or 2500 m3/s on average.
 Due to the uniform water flow from Lake Ladoga to the Neva over the whole year, there are almost no floods and corresponding water rise in the spring.
 The Neva freezes throughout from early December to early April.
 The ice thickness is 0.3 to 0.4 m within Saint Petersburg and 0.5 to 0.6 m in other areas.
 Ice congestion may form in winter in the upper reaches of the river, this sometimes causes upstream floods.
 Of the total ice volume of Lake Ladoga, 10.6 km3, less than 5 percent enters the Neva.
 The average summer water temperature is 17 to 20 C, and the swimming season lasts only about 1.5 months.
 The water is fresh, with medium turbidity; the average salinity is 61.3 mg/L and the calcium bicarbonate content is 7 mg/L.